 What are REITs?

-REITs, or Real Estate Investment Trusts, are real estate companies which invest in income-producing real estate.
-Each REIT has a REIT manager which is responsible for acquiring and managing the assets within the REIT, and carries out duties including property management, asset management, financing, fundraising, and the handling of legal and tax matters.
-REITs work in a similar manner as mutual funds whereby a pool of capital is collected from investors to invest in an asset or portfolio of assets.
+REITs are real estate companies that invest in income-producing real estate.
+Each REIT has a REIT manager, which is responsible for acquiring and managing the assets within the REIT, and carries out duties that include property management, asset management, investor relations. financing, fundraising, and handling legal and tax matters.
+REITs work in a similar manner as mutual funds, such that a pool of capital is collected from investors for investing in an asset or a portfolio of assets.

-In the case of REITs, such assets can either be investment properties, or in less common cases, real estate mortgages.
-Investors in REITs are not responsible for managing the properties and unless they are major shareholders, are also unable to influence the management and decision-making of the REIT.
+In the case of REITs, such assets can either be investment properties, or in less common cases, real estate mortgages or debt.
+Investors in REITs are not responsible for managing the properties; and unless they are major shareholders, they are also unable to influence the management and decision-making of the REIT.

-Similar to Singapore Savings Bonds, investors are usually paid dividends through the rental income collected by the REIT.
+Similar to the Singapore Savings Bonds, investors are usually paid dividends through the rental income collected by the REIT.
 REITs are usually listed on the stock exchange and publicly traded.
-However, it is worth noting that there are private REITs found in countries such as the United States of America (USA) and Japan.
+However, it is worth noting that there are private REITs in countries such as the United States and Japan.

-You can participate in a REIT investment just like how you invest in a stock i.e. by getting a broker to purchase for you, or by purchasing it yourself through a custodian or Central Depository Account (CDP) through the stock exchange.
+You can participate in a REIT investment just like how you would invest in a stock, that is, by getting a broker to invest for you, or by purchasing it yourself through a custodian or Central Depository Account through the stock exchange.
 One of the defining features of a REIT is the tax benefits offered under the REIT structure.
 In Singapore, rental income for REITs is not taxable at the corporate level if the REIT distributes at least 90% of its net income to shareholders.

 Read also: REITs or Real Estate Co-Investments?

 Types of REITs

-Globally, there are 3 main types of REITs.
+There are three main types of REITs, globally.

-These types are the ones which we are most familiar with as they are the most common type of REIT.
-Equity REITs invest in income-generating property of various types such as hotels, offices, or residential housing.
+These are the most common types of REIT.
+Equity REITs invest in various types of income-generating property, such as hotels, offices, retail malls or residential housing.

-All REITs in Singapore are equity REITs.
-We will learn more about equity REITs (more specifically S-REITs) at a later section.
+All REITs in Singapore are equity REITs, and we will learn more about equity REITs (specifically Singapore REITs) in a subsequent section of this article.